Vacancies / careers

 This page features job opportunities within Down Syndrome Ireland and for adults with Down syndrome.

-We have some exciting job offers for adults with Down syndrome.
+Please keep an eye out for upcoming job offers for adults with Down syndrome.

 These vacancies has been secured through Down Syndrome Ireland’s Ability Programme, which provides people with Down syndrome access to meaningful employment opportunities.

 Ability is co-financed by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.

 Position: Full Time

 Reporting to: Supervisory Senior Speech and Language Therapist, Voices for Down Syndrome Galway and the management team.